solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 ## Alternatives Considered

-We have discussed two alternative approaches.
+We have discussed three alternative approaches.

-The first approach is to set a threshold on stake balance, and limit the epoch rewards to the accounts with stake balance above the threshold.
+- The first approach is to set a threshold on stake balance, and limit the epoch rewards to the accounts with stake balance above the threshold.
 This will effectively reduce the number of stake rewards to be distributed, and reduce reward distribution time at the epoch boundary.
 However, this will impact stake accounts with small balance.
 To receive rewards, the small stake accounts will be forced to join stake pools, which some may be hesitant to do.

-The second approach is to handle reward distributions through transactions with specialized native reward programs.
+- The second approach is to handle reward distributions through transactions with specialized native reward programs.
 While this approach is optimal, it requires significant modifications and doesn't align with the current reward code.

+- The third approach is a completely asynchronous epoch rewards calculation and distribution, in which both reward computation and rewards distribution are asynchronous.
+This is a more general approach.
+However, it is also a more complex approach.
+The reward computation states would have to be maintained across multiple blocks.
+The transition between the reward calculation and reward distribution would need to be synchronized in the cluster.
+And cluster restart during reward computation would have to be handled specially.

 ## Detailed Design